AI-Riksarkivet/htrflow/docs/getting_started/installation.md

 pip install htrflow
 ```

+Requirements:

+- Python >=3.10 and <3.13 (Python 3.10 is required for OpenMMLab)
+- With GPU: CUDA >=11.8 (required due to PyTorch 2.0, can still run on CPU)

 Verify the installation of HTRflow with `htrflow --help`.
 If the installation was successful, the following message is shown:

 <!-- termynal -->